 How to Fix ‘Can’t insert explicit value for identity column in table’

-First, create a database named “appuals”.
+To illustrate, first, create a database named “appuals.”

-Creating a database named “appuals”.
+Creating a database named “appuals.”

 CREATE TABLE person